Need help? We are available to speak to you 7 days a weekRead More

 What is a Schedule 3 Partner visa?

-Applicants who do not hold a substantive visa or are unlawful at the time that they lodge a partner visa may be eligible to apply for an onshore partner visa if the Schedule 3 criteria is met or if they can demonstrate compelling reasons for waiving the requirement to satisfy all Schedule 3 criteria.
-Schedule 3 specifies additional criteria for visa applicants who do not hold a substantive visa or are unlawful.
+Applicants who do not hold a substantive visa or are unlawful at the time that they lodge a partner visa may be eligible to apply for an onshore partner visa if the Schedule 3 criteria are met or if they can demonstrate other compelling circumstances or reasons for waiving the requirement to satisfy all Schedule 3 criteria.
+The Schedule 3 criteria specify additional criteria for the onshore partner visa for programme applicants who do not hold a substantive visa or are unlawful.

 Eligibility requirements for Schedule 3 Partner visa

-A visa applicant who falls under Schedule 3 must satisfy one of the following requirements to be eligible for a grant of an onshore partner visa:
+Under the partner visa program, the applicant who falls under the Schedule 3 criteria must satisfy one of the following requirements to be eligible for a grant of an onshore partner visa:

 • Hold a diplomatic visa (Subclass 995) or a special purpose visa or

-• Satisfy Schedule 3 criteria further discussed below or
+• Satisfy the Schedule 3 criteria further discussed below or

 • Provide compelling reasons as to why the applicant should be permitted to remain onshore